Schooling at Home

 Alternative diploma equivalencies for students not attending public school include the General Education Development (GED) Test and the California High School Proficiency Exam (CHSPE).
 For information about the GED and CHSPE, please visit the respective Web sites.

-Filing the Private School Affidavit
+Private School Affidavit (PSA) Information

 A parent offering or providing private school instruction and who meets the requirements of EC Section 33190 shall file an Affidavit.
 Parents/guardians planning to file for an exemption to school at home should read the Frequently Asked Questions, “Schooling at Home."